DayZ-Mirrors/dayzdockerserver/files/custom/README.md

 # Custom Server Changes

-## The following are the various custom integrations possible with dayzdockerserver
+## These are the custom integrations possible with dayzdockerserver

 ### No food